sonukumar1722/Rule-Engine/README.md

 - **Installation**: Detailed steps for setting up the project.
 - **Usage**: Explains how to use the application, including combining and evaluating rules.
 - **API Endpoints**: Documents the API endpoints for backend communication.
-- **Contributing**: Guidelines for contributing to the project.

-Let me know if you'd like to customize any section further!